-July 4, 2015 may be about Independence Day in the United States, but in Oxford, it’s about one of the great heroes of fiction, a young girl who met a hookah-smoking caterpillar and asked, “Who are you?”
+July 4, 2015 may be about Independence Day in the United States, but in Oxford, it’s about one of the great heroes of fiction, a young girl who followed a white rabbit, met a hookah-smoking caterpillar and asked, “Who are you?”

 In July 1865, 150 years ago, Charles Lutwidge Dodgson, a professor of mathematics and Anglican deacon, published Alice’s Adventures Underground, a story about a little girl who tumbles down a rabbit hole into a world of nonsense, but keeps her wits about her.
 With this the world was first introduced to Alice (who was inspired by a real child named Alice Liddell) and her pseudonymous creator, Lewis Carroll.
 To commemorate the anniversary, the rare first edition recently went on display in Oxford.
 Princeton University Press is honored to publish our own beautiful new edition of Alice’s Adventures in Wonderland, with rarely seen illustrations by none other than Salvador Dalí.